-Football teams today wear different jerseys for home and away games -many wear alternate jerseys as well- and we think nothing of the expense associated with these frequent changes.
+Today, football teams wear different jerseys for home and away games—many wear alternate jerseys, too—and we don't think much of the expense of these frequent changes.

 Back in the day, even big-time football programs pinched pennies, often replacing a dozen or twenty jerseys yearly, so it took a few years to get every team member wearing the latest style.